 The Oakland Arts Review is staffed by undergraduate and graduate students of Oakland University, and one faculty adviser from the Department of English.

-Students interested in participating in the journal may register for CW 3800, a Special Topics class in Editing and Publishing taught in Fall 2018 by Dr. Alison Powell.
+Students interested in participating in the journal may register for CW 3800, a Special Topics class in Editing and Publishing taught in Fall 2021 by Dr. Susan McCarty.
 More information can be found by reviewing the OU Schedule of Classes.
-The class meets MWF from 1:20-2:30 p.m.
+The class meets T/R from 3:00-4:47 p.m.

 If you are unable to take the class but are interested in volunteering in the future, you must be an undergraduate student at Oakland University.
 For more information, please fill out an OAR Volunteer Application and attach it to an email to email@example.com.
 All students are encouraged to apply.